HongguangZhang/SoSN-wacv19-master/README.md

 # SoSN-wacv19-master

-Implementation of IEEE WACV2019 "Power Normalizing Second-order Similarity Network for Few-shot Learning"
+Implementation of IEEE WACV2019 "Power Normalizing Second-order Similarity Network for Few-shot Learning".
+This is based on the code of Relation Net.

 ![Pipline of SoSN](docs/sosn.png)